colincowie/viper-plugins/README.md

 This is my collection of plugins for [the Viper Framework](https://github.com/viper-framework/viper)

 ### Plugins
-* Simularity Analysis
+* Similarity Analysis
 * Timestamp Heat Map

-## Simularity Analysis
+## Similarity Analysis
-Performs simularity analysis to cluster and visualize collections of malware.
+Performs Similarity analysis to cluster and visualize collections of malware.
 Currently supports comparing by strings, windows pe imports and exif data.
 ### Requirements
 * The Viper Framework
 * pefile